ebird/ebirdst/docs/articles/status.md

 ## Data coverage

-In addition to the species-specific data products discussed above, `ebirdst` provides access to two species agnostic data products from out data coverage workflow.
-The data products in GeoTIFF format provide weekly estimates on a regular 3 km by 3km grid of
+In addition to the species-specific data products discussed above, `ebirdst` provides access to two species-agnostic data products from our data coverage workflow.
+The data products in GeoTIFF format provide weekly estimates on a regular 3 km by 3 km grid of

 1.  **Site selection probability:** the modeled probability (0-1) that a grid cell of a certain habitat configuration received an eBird